-- C. The seventy-five-cent monthly fees imposed in subsection A of this section shall replace any 9-1-1 wireless telephone fees previously adopted by any county pursuant to Section 2843.1 of Title 63 of the Oklahoma Statutes, or 9-1-1 VoIP emergency service fees adopted by a governing body pursuant to Section 2853 of Title 63 of the Oklahoma Statutes, or fees on prepaid wireless retail transactions pursuant to Section 2843.2 of Title 63 of the Oklahoma Statutes.
-Fees collected and transferred pursuant to those sections shall remain in effect through December 31, 2016. - D. From each seventy-five-cent fee assessed and collected pursuant to subsection A of this section, five cents (\$0.05) shall be deposited into the Oklahoma 9-1-1 Management Authority Revolving Fund created pursuant to Section 9 of this act.
+C. The fees imposed in subsection A of this section shall replace any 9-1-1 wireless telephone fees previously adopted by any county pursuant to Section 2843.1 of Title 63 of the Oklahoma Statutes, or 9-1-1 VoIP emergency service fees adopted by a governing body pursuant to Section 2853 of Title 63 of the Oklahoma Statutes, or fees on prepaid wireless retail transactions pursuant to Section 2843.2 of Title 63 of the Oklahoma Statutes.
+Fees collected and transferred pursuant to those sections shall remain in effect through December 31, 2016.

+- D. From each seventy-five-cent fee assessed and collected pursuant to subsection A of this section, five cents (\$0.05) shall be deposited into the Oklahoma 9-1-1 Management Authority Revolving Fund created pursuant to Section 9 of this act.
 Funds accumulating in this revolving fund shall be used to fund the salary of the Oklahoma 9-1-1 Coordinator and any administrative staff, operations of the Authority and any costs associated with the administration of the Oklahoma 9-1-1 Management Authority Act within the Oklahoma Department of Emergency Management, and for grants approved by the Authority for purposes as authorized in this act. - SECTION 6.
-NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 2866 of Title 63, unless there is created a duplication in numbering, reads as follows:

-A. 9-1-1 telephone fees authorized and collected by wireless service providers and Voice over Internet Protocol (VoIP) providers, pursuant to paragraphs 1 and 2 of subsection A of Section 5 of this act from each of their end users residing in this state shall be paid to the Oklahoma Tax Commission not later than thirty (30) days after the last day of the month during which the fees were collected.
+NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 2866 of Title 63, unless there is created a duplication in numbering, reads as follows: - A. 9-1-1 telephone fees authorized and collected by wireless service providers and Voice over Internet Protocol (VoIP) providers, pursuant to paragraphs 1 and 2 of subsection A of Section 5 of this act from each of their end users residing in this state shall be paid to the Oklahoma Tax Commission no later than the 20th day of the month succeeding the month of collection.